benwilcock/axon-cqrs-sample/README.md

 ## After you finish:

-The `ToDoItemDemoRunner.java` demonstrates CQRS and EventSourcing using the Axon Framework.
-The `ToDoItem.java` class models the `AggregateRoot` concept for a To-Do Item (Aggregate Root is a concept taken from Domain Driven Design).
+The `ToDoItemDemoRunner.java` demonstrates CQRS and EventSourcing using the [AxonFramework](http://www.axonframework.org).
+The `ToDoItem.java` classmodels the `AggregateRoot` concept for a To-Do Item (Aggregate Root is a concept taken from the Domain Driven Design discipline).

 The code in the `commands` & `events` packages model the commands an events from the business domain for this use case.
 As you'll discover the `CreateToDoItemCommand` causes a `ToDoItemCreatedEvent` and the `MarkCompletedCommand` causes a